-We would like to thank the members of management for their cooperation during the audit; they have been provided an opportunity to respond to this report.
+We would like to thank the members of management for their cooperation during the audit.
+Although, none was required, they have been provided an opportunity to respond to this report; accordingly, the hotel's management opted to not provide a response.
+The response provided by County management follows the Conclusions.